helm/helm-www/content/en/docs/howto/_index.md

 ---
-title: "How-to"
+title: "How-to Guides"
 weight: 2
 ---

-# How-to Guides

 Here you’ll find short answers to “How do I….?” types of questions.
 These how-to guides don’t cover topics in depth – you’ll find that material in the [Topic Guides](../topics).
 However, these guides will help you quickly accomplish common tasks.